nrd26/Customer-Segmentation/README.md

 # Customer-Segmentation
-Segmenting cutomers by applying a Clustering Algorithm on a Customer dataset
+Segmenting customers by applying a Clustering Algorithm on a Customer dataset